QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 #. :math:`(M \circ T^n \circ M^{-1}) \sigma` where :math:`\sigma(y) = y`

-In each case, we'll compare the resulting policy to :math:`\sigma^*`
+In each case, we'll compare the resulting policy to :math:`\sigma^*`.

-The theory on equivalent dynamics says we will get the same policy function and hence the same errors
+The theory on equivalent dynamics says we will get the same policy function and hence the same errors.

 But in fact we expect the first method to be more accurate for reasons discussed above